automl/SMAC3/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to SMAC3's documentation!
+SMAC3 documentation!
 =================================
 SMAC is a tool for algorithm configuration to optimize the parameters of arbitrary algorithms across a set of instances.
-This also includes hyperparameter optimization of ML algorithms.
+This also includes parameters optimization of any kind of algorithm, e.g., hard combinatorial problem solver and hyperparameter optimization of ML algorithms.
-The main core consists of Bayesian Optimization in combination with a simple racing mechanism to efficiently decide which of two configuration performs better.
+The main core consists of Bayesian Optimization in combination with a simple racing mechanism on the instances to efficiently decide which of two configuration performs better.

 .. note::